SafeCare BC Logo

 • Before the huddle, review your organization’s bullying and harassment reporting procedure.

-• If your organization does not have a bullying and harassment reporting procedure, or your current procedure needs updating, refer to the Developing Reporting Procedures: Workplace Bullying and Harassment document
+• If your organization does not have a bullying and harassment reporting procedure or your current procedure needs updating, the Developing Reporting Procedures: Workplace Bullying and Harassment document can guide you through the process.

 • Use the guiding questions to facilitate a discussion about when and how to report bullying and harassment.

-After this huddle Staff should know how to:
+After this huddle, staff should know how to:

 • Report bullying and harassment.